ChriZhang/academic-kickstart/content/home/about.md

 # Order that this section will appear in.
 weight = 5

-I am currently a PhD candidate at the Laboratoire Jacques-Louis Lions.
-I am interested in the control and stabilization of PDEs, more specifically problems of internal control and stabilization for hyperbolic systems.

 # List your academic interests.
 [interests]
   interests = [